Home / Resume / IT / Software Engineer

 Group by category: Languages, Frameworks, Infrastructure, Tools.
 Limit to 8-12 skills that match the job posting.
 Don't list things you'd be uncomfortable whiteboarding.

-Languages: TypeScript, Python, Go, SQL
+Languages: Python, Java, TypeScript, SQL

 4. Work experience